ShinRyujin03/CameraAI2/API Documentation.md

 ## Error Handle
 ### Image code status - iXX
 - **INVALID_IMAGE**
+  - HTTP Code: `415 Unsupported Media Type`
   - Code: "i01"
-  - message: Invalid image file format
+  - Message: Invalid image file format
 - **NO_IMAGE**
+  - HTTP Code: `404 Not Found`
   - Code: "i02"
-  - 'message': No image file uploaded
+  - Message: No image file uploaded
+- **NO_DETECTION**
+  - HTTP Code: `404 Not Found`
+  - Code: "i03"
+  - Message: Nothing was detected
 ### Database code status - dXX
 - **DATABASE_IS_NONE**
+  - HTTP Code: `503 Service Unavailable`
   - Code: "d01"
-  - 'message': Can not connect to thw database
+  - Message: Can not connect to thw database

 ## Usage
 ### Human Detection
 - To detect human locations, upload the `image` and make a POST request to `/functions/human_location`.
 The metadata will save in the `human_location Table`
 - Results can be rounded to `n` numbers after the comma. `n` can be edited at the variable `round_result` (default `round_result=3`)